MarkusHobisch/Secasy/docs/en/ALGORITHM.md

    constant-time.
 The `switch(colorIndex)` and prime-table indexed memory accesses produce data-dependent timing and cache patterns.
 For pure hashing applications (without secret input) this is acceptable.
-As an HMAC primitive or key-derivation function, a constant-time variant would be required [8].
+As an HMAC primitive or key-derivation function, a constant-time variant would be required [@kocher1996_timing].
+In such deployment scenarios, resistance against **Fault Injection Analysis (FIA)** should also be evaluated: the nonlinear coupling of the 256 grid cells (AND, OR, varying neighbour operations) structurally impedes algebraic modelling of fault propagation — however, the current implementation provides no formal FIA guarantee.

 4. **Peer review:** The algorithm has not yet been analysed by independent cryptographers.
 All security claims should therefore be regarded as